jpk1234556/brecy-waters/README.md

 2. Update text content in `index.html`
 3. Modify colors in `styles.css` if desired
 4. Update wishes in the wishes section

+## Photo Management
+Brecy can easily add more photos using either:
+1. **Manual method**: Follow instructions in PHOTO_INSTRUCTIONS.md
+2. **Upload interface**: Visit /upload.html (when deployed)

+No coding knowledge is required to add photos!

 ## Support
 For any issues or questions about this website, contact the creator.